 Super Mario Galaxy 2 (Nintendo EAD Tokyo, 2010)

 Well, this is it, March of 2019 is the first time in which I managed to review seven games in one month.
-More significantly, it turns out I can be bothered to award a 10/10 every now and again.
-For those who began reading in 2018, this marks the first time they saw me do so.
-Super Mario Galaxy 2 is a game deserving of it, for it is, to me, the greatest game in the Mario franchise.
+Super Mario Galaxy 2 is, to me, the greatest game in the Mario franchise.
 Reviewing it served as a perfect antidote to my playthrough of Bubsy II.
 While Bubsy II reveled around in its predecessor’s success, Super Mario Galaxy 2 built upon its predecessor and explored new ideas with its mold.
 Better yet, the team took the few criticisms lodged toward Super Mario Galaxy, giving us a product with markedly more polish to it.
 When this decade comes to an end, I will likely declare it the greatest period in the medium’s history thus far, and Super Mario Galaxy 2 ensured it got off to an excellent start.